openframeworks/ofBook/17_threads/chapter.md

 Whenever the queue gets emptied the condition will block the execution of the thread avoiding to have to run it constantly in the background.

-*This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.*
+<em style="font-size:0.8em; text-align:center; display:block;">This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</em>

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>